Dejan Radonjić: Crvena zvezda (2013–2017)

 In April 2013, following the departure of Vlada Vukoičić, he became the head coach of the Serbian team Crvena zvezda.
 On 30 June 2015, he signed a two-year extension with Crvena zvezda.

 Bayern Munich (2018–2020)

 On 2 April 2018, Radonjić was named the head coach of the German team Bayern Munich, after dismissal of Aleksandar Đorđević.
 On 7 January 2020, Bayern Munich released head coach Radonjić.

 Crvena zvezda (2020–2022)

 On 25 December 2020, Radonjić became the head coach of Crvena zvezda for the second time.
-On 14 February 2021, Radonjić won its fourth Serbian Cup title following a 73–60 win over Mega Soccerbet in the Final.
+On 14 February 2021, Radonjić won his fourth Serbian Cup title following a 73–60 win over Mega Soccerbet in the Final.

 On 19 February 2022, Radonjić won his 300th game for Crvena zvezda, in a 72–53 win over Mega Mozzart.

 Panathinaikos (2022–2023)

-On June 30, 2022, Radonjić signed a two-year deal with Panathinaikos of the Greek Basket League and the EuroLeague.After poor performance, results and failing to advance in Euroleague play-offs for third year in row, on February 21st Randojic was fired from Panathinaikos.
+On 30 June 2022 Radonjić signed a two-year deal with Panathinaikos of the Greek Basket League and the EuroLeague.
+After poor performance, results and failing to advance in Euroleague play-offs for third year in row, on 21 February 2023 he was fired from Panathinaikos.

+Bahçeşehir Koleji (2023–2025)

+On 27 December 2023 he signed with Bahçeşehir Koleji of the BSL.
+Dejan Radonjic's team Bahçeşehir Koleji took the second place of 2023-24 FIBA Europe Cup trophy against Chemnitz Niners in the final.
+In June 2025, the team announced he wouldn't continue with the team.